Facebook is a compelling platform for advertisers for many reasons, including powerful targeting options and affordable costs, among others.

 That’s likely in part because the inventory is low and ad cost is high when you go after an audience that many other advertisers want, said Timothy Masek, senior growth strategist at growth marketing agency Ladder Digital.

-“If instead you target a segment where there are less advertisers competing for ad space – for example, in international markets – then your ad cost will be cheaper,” he added.
+“If instead you target a segment where there are fewer advertisers competing for ad space – for example, in international markets – then your ad cost will be cheaper,” he added.

 Masek also noted that Facebook charges more or less depending on the relevancy of your ads.